Pengcheng Xi

 Research

-In the domain of AI for diet and food understanding, I investigate novel approaches that combine visual and linguistic cues with computer vision, unsupervised learning, and generative AI to model natural processes such as food degradation.
+In the area of AI for digital health, I develop systems that leverage audio, video, physiological sensing, and multimodal data fusion to support safety, wellbeing, and early detection of health-related conditions.
+This includes research on diet and food understanding, combining visual and linguistic cues with computer vision, unsupervised learning, and generative AI to model processes such as food degradation and monitor home activities.

 Updates